davis-mwangi/Django-Rest-API/README.md

 # Django REST API #

-This a simple API to demostrate how to create an API using Django REST Framework,using Continous Integration, Testing and documenting using Swaagger.
+This a simple API to demostrate how to create an API using Django REST Framework,continous integration using  CircleCI, Testing using Pytest and documenting using Swaagger.

 ### How to run the APP ###